 4 ETC course-based modules

-Shortlisted students for the Concurrent Programme will be required to attend an interview and submit the documents listed below.
-Applicants are advised to prepare their supporting documents now for immediate submission upon receipt of the call letter for interview.
-Interviews will be held in April / May.
+Shortlisted students will be required to attend an interview and submit the documents listed below.
+Applicants are advised to prepare their supporting documents now for immediate submission upon receipt of the call for interview.
+Interview will be held around May each year.

 Documents required are:

-d.
-Portfolio: academic and artistic projects submitted in non-returnable CD form; highlighting the important aspects of each demo item.
+e.
+Portfolio: academic and artistic projects submitted in non-returnable CD form; highlighting the important aspects of each

 Instructions for submission of supporting documents: